-- "Waters of the State", as defined in Chapter 283.01(20) of the Wisconsin Statutes, means those portions of Lake Michigan and Lake Superior within the boundaries of Wisconsin, and all lakes, bays, rivers, streams, springs, ponds, wells, impounding reservoirs, marshes, water courses, drainage systems and other surface water and groundwater, natural or artificial, public or private within the state or under its jurisdiction, except those waters which are entirely confined and retained completely upon the property of a person. - "Water Pollution" means contaminating or rendering unclean or impure the ground or surface waters of the state, or making the same injurious to public health, harmful for commercial or recreational use, or deleterious to fish, bird, animal, or plant life. - (26) "Water Quality Management Area" means any of the following: - a) The area within 1,000 feet from the ordinary high-water mark of a lake, pond or flowage. - b) The area within 300 feet from the ordinary high-water mark of a stream or river. - c) A site that is susceptible to groundwater contamination or that has the potential to be a direct conduit for contamination to reach groundwater. - "Wetland" means an area that has a predominance of hydric soils and that is inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and under normal circumstances does support, a prevalence of hydrophytic vegetation typically adapted for life in saturated soil conditions.
+- (24) "Waters of the State," as defined in § 283.01(20), Wis Stats, means those portions of Lake Michigan and Lake Superior within the boundaries of the State of Wisconsin, and all lakes, bays, rivers, streams, springs, ponds, wells, impounding reservoirs, marshes, water courses, drainage systems, and other surface water and groundwater, natural or artificial, public or private within the State or under its jurisdiction, except those waters which are entirely confined and retained completely upon the property of a person. - (25) "Water Pollution" means contaminating or rendering unclean or impure the ground or surface waters of the State or making same injurious to public health, harmful for commercial or recreational use, or deleterious to fish, bird, animal, or plant life. - (26) "Water Quality Management Area" means any of the following: - (a) The area within 1,000 feet from the ordinary high-water mark of a lake, pond, or flowage. - (b) The area within 300 feet from the ordinary high-water mark of a stream or river. - (c) A site that is susceptible to groundwater contamination or that has the potential to be a direct conduit for contamination to reach groundwater. - (27) "Wetland" means an area that has a predominance of hydric soils and that is inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and under normal circumstances does support, a prevalence of hydrophytic vegetation typically adapted for life in saturated soil conditions.